artemyk/ibsgd/README.md

 # Code for On the Information Bottleneck Theory of Deep Learning

-* `SaveActivations.ipynb` is a jupyter notebook that trains on MNIST and saves (in a data directory) activations when run on test set inputs (as well as weight norms, &c.) for each epoch.
+* `MNIST_SaveActivations.ipynb` is a jupyter notebook that trains on MNIST and saves (in a data directory) activations when run on test set inputs (as well as weight norms, &c.) for each epoch.

-* `ComputeMI.ipynb` is a jupyter notebook that loads the data files, computes MI values, and does the infoplane plots and SNR plots.
+* `MNIST_ComputeMI.ipynb` is a jupyter notebook that loads the data files, computes MI values, and does the infoplane plots and SNR plots for data created using `MNIST_SaveActivations.ipynb`.

 * `IBnet_SaveActivations.ipynb` is a jupyter notebook that recreates the network and data from https://github.com/ravidziv/IDNNs and saves activations, weight norms, &c. for each epoch for a single trial.